tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Tradition, Ritual Name, Casting Time, Target.
 Also See; Seeing the Unseen in this document for clarification on detection of these powers.

+<u> **Auspex & Aura Perception:** Auspex Difficulty Reduction applies to only the first two levels of this Discipline up to your number of dots in this power.</u>

-**Aura Perception:** Kinfolk have their own unique aura and it follows the concept closely with that of ghouls; patches of Garou aura mixing among a mortal's aura.
+Kinfolk have their own unique aura and it follows the concept closely with that of ghouls; patches of Garou aura mixing among a mortal's aura.
 Garou possess a completely normal aura until their first change is complete; from then on they have a full, normal